lanl/spatter/README.md

 - Change the MODULEFILE to your new module file (absolute path).
 - You may leave SPATTER unchanged unless you have another Spatter binary on your system.
 If so, you may update this variable to point to you Spatter binary.
 - Change ranklist as appropriate for your system.
 This sets the number of MPI ranks Spatter will scale through.
-- Change the boundarylist as appropriate for scaling experiments.
-This defines the largest index that can exist in the pattern array.
-Any indices larger will be truncated by x % boundary.
-This in turn, limits the size of the data array, since it has extent max(pattern).
-Only change if you know what you are doing.
 - (STRONG SCALING ONLY) Change sizelist as appropriate for strong scaling experiments.
 This defines the pattern length to truncate at as we scale.
 The defaults provided should work for the provided patterns.
 Only change if you know what you are doing.

 ### Building Spatter